 I recently graduated with a First Class Honors Degree in Biomedical Engineering from Ulster University.
 As a young girl I had always intended on pursuing a career to engage with and help others medically, however, my weak stomach was the ultimate deciding factor in choosing the direction of my career path!

 From starting off a very unsure UCAS applicant to becoming a fully qualified Medical Visualization Engineer at one of the leading medical 3D printing companies in the world seems a little far fetched, but my reality.
-I have learned a lot over the past two years at Axial3D, about myself, the company and the industry.
+I have learned a lot at Axial3D, about myself, the company and the industry.
 Working in a company that puts the needs of the customer first is a constant motivation, especially when the end customer is a patient.
 Surgeons trust us to create patient-specific models that will impact the treatment plan of a patient and improve patient care.

 Choosing a career path can be daunting and intimidating, even at the best of times.
 The best advice I can give is to find a field or subject you are passionate about and chase after it.
 Mark Twain said, “Find a job you enjoy doing, and you’ll never have to work a day in your life.”